-FG to commence harmonization of identity cards
+FG to commence harmonization of Identity cards

 “We firmly believe that access to a reliable identity is not a privilege but a fundamental right.
 It serves as the cornerstone upon which we can build a more inclusive, secure, and prosperous society.

-Odusote, who acknowledges the challenges that lie ahead, said she would ensure universal access to a trusted identity, regardless of background or circumstances, demands innovation, unwavering dedication, and global collaboration.
+Odusote, who acknowledge the challenges that lie ahead, said she would ensure universal access to a trusted identity, regardless of background or circumstances, demands innovation, unwavering dedication, and global collaboration.

 Continuing, NIMC DG said in the face of emerging technologies and evolving threats, NIMC would remain vigilant in safeguarding the integrity and security of identity systems.
 While embracing digital transformation, we must prioritize the principles of privacy and data protection.